 This principle schematic of the Nachtfee ground console is quite conclusive though, the interactions between the three phase controlling goniometers may need some special explanation

-Please double click on this drawing as to open it in PDF
+Please click on this drawing as to open it in PDF

 Using the same colours as in the previous drawing (like is done in all drawings of this page).
 The red-line circuit is handling the sine wave derived from the quartz controlled channels.
 The blue lines are constituting the coherent signal chain belonging to both the 'order' data chain as well to the controlling feedback time-base section.
 The yellow section is handling the returning feedback signals

-Please double click on this drawing as to open it in PDF
+Please click on this drawing as to open it in PDF

 Let us resume what the three phase goniometers is about.